-In shell programming, commands exit with a specific code that indicates whether they failed, and if so, how.
+&lt;sup>76 In shell programming, commands exit with a specific code that indicates whether they failed, and if so, how.
 Successful commands have the exit code zero.
 All failures have exit codes greater than zero.
 A few lines lower, DataLad even tells us the specific error code: The command failed with exit code 1.

 Cool!
 You can see in this output that prior to the data command execution, DataLad did a datalad get.
 This is useful for several reasons.
 For one, it saved us the work of manually getting content.
 But moreover, this is useful for anyone with whom we might share the dataset: With an installed dataset one can very simply rerun datalad run commands if they have the input argument appropriately specified.
 It is therefore good practice to specify the inputs appropriately.
-Remember from section Install datasets (page 43) that datalad get will only retrieve content if it is not yet present, all input already downloaded will not be downloaded again - so specifying inputs even though they are already present will not do any harm.
+Remember from section Install datasets (page 45) that datalad get will only retrieve content if it is not yet present, all input already downloaded will not be downloaded again - so specifying inputs even though they are already present will not do any harm.

-What if there are several inputs?
+M7.2 What if there are several inputs?

 Often, a command needs several inputs.
-In principle, every input gets its own -i/-input flag.
-However, you can make use of globbing.
-For example, datalad run --input "\.jpg" "COMMAND"

-will retrieve all . jpg files prior to command execution.
+In principle, every input (which could be files, directories, or subdatasets) gets its own -i/--input flag.
+However, you can make use of GLOBBING.
+For example, will retrieve all . jpg files prior to command execution.